QOCO: A Quadratic Objective Conic Optimizer with Custom Solver Generation: Numerical results

 \subsection{Model-predictive control problems}

 We consider a set of 64 model-predictive control problems taken from \cite{kouzoupis2015towards} and also used by \cite{goulart2024clarabel}.
-Note that we exclude the eight ``nonlinear chain'' problems as they were too large to generate custom solvers for.
+Note that we exclude the eight ``nonlinear chain'' problems as they took too long to generate custom solvers for.
+We run these problems on our desktop computer with the AMD Ryzen 9 7950X3D, as well as the Raspberry Pi CM4.
 Similarly to the benchmark problems, we solve each MPC problem 100 times and record the minimum runtime.
 These problems take the following form

+Table \ref{tab:codegen_stats_mpc} shows that all problems except \texttt{SpringMass\_1} problem have sizes under 10,000 and combined generation and compilation times under ten minutes.
+Additionally, among problems with sizes under 10,000, all but \texttt{quadcopter\_3} require less than five minutes to generate and compile solvers.